 Thanks for your interesting web site.
 I am a piano teacher in Mi with around 20 students that come to my home each week.
 I share many of your observations about music and trying to find fun music for them to learn at an early age.
 I googled your site because I am looking for innovation with my autistic student.
 I have had 3 boys of varying ability in the past and it is always challenging.

-Thank you for your comments, they were helpful and encouraging to me.
+Thank you for your comments [regarding teaching a student with autism] they were helpful and encouraging to me.
 Your current comments are right on par with the abilities of the student I have now, though mine is a bit younger.
 Though not a savant, after teaching him the C scale last year, he came back the next week and asked if he started on any key could he do the same thing...which he did starting on every (white) key with correct sharps (and flat) his fingering wasn't correct but not too far off.

 I have also observed the curved under pinky finger and reluctance to use it at all.
 Fingering and hand position seems to be my biggest challenge (along with counting) though he mimics rhythms well.
 He gets aggravated with me in my trying to review as he seldom forgets anything.
 This year he is doing much better at taking correction from me.
 He is a fascinating young man (of 9)and I thoroughly enjoy the challenge of teaching him and his precious presence on my piano bench.
 I look forward to your continued insight.

 Kim in Washington: